-You will need a lease and licence to operate an aquaculture farm in South Australian waters for the purposes of trade, business or research.
-A lease will grant you the exclusive use of an area of water for marine aquaculture and a licence will allow you to undertake the marine aquaculture activity at the leased site.
+You will need a lease and licence to operate an aquaculture farm in South Australian waters.
+A lease will grant you the exclusive use of an area of water for marine aquaculture.
+A licence will allow you to undertake a specified marine aquaculture activity at the leased site.

-There are four types of marine aquaculture lease:
+There are four types of marine aquaculture leases:

 - Emergency leases are granted within or outside an existing aquaculture zone where it is necessary for the protection of the environment or the preservation of endangered aquaculture stock.